-An innovative diabetes study to understand how the social environment during early adulthood (20-50 years old) may underlie diabetes progression in Hawaii's diverse populations.
-Participants receive $100 upon completing the questionnaire and health metrics.
+An innovative diabetes study to understand how the social environment during early adulthood (18-50 years old) may underlie diabetes progression in Hawaii's diverse populations.
+Participants who qualify and complete the necessary steps will receive $100.

 What are we doing?

-Participants who sign up for the study will receive $100 after completing a questionnaire and health metrics at our locations.
-The health metrics include a 5-minute diabetes test, height, weight, blood pressure, a small amount of blood (30ml or about 3 table spoons).
-In addition, participants complete a gut microbiome composition at their home.
+Participants who qualify and complete the questionnaire, health metrics, and a gut microbiome composition at home will receive $100.
+The health metrics include a 5-minute diabetes test, height, weight, blood pressure, a small amount of blood (30ml or about 3 table spoons), and an initial A1C test to determine your diabetic status.

 In Hawaiʻi, rates of diabetes among Native Hawaiians and Pacific Islanders are 2.5 times higher than in the general population.
 They are also diagnosed at an average of 10 years earlier than other groups.

-We will be recruiting individuals between the ages of 20 and 50 for this study.
+We will recruit individuals between the ages of 18 and 50 for this study.
 Over the next several years, we will collect health data from healthy, pre-diabetic, and diabetic participants.